 73. Evidence has been excluded in the following situations: where the police made a note of an incriminating comment by the defendant but failed to show it to him or ask him to sign it; 40 where no appropriate adult was present on questioning a juvenile; 41 and where the suspect was not cautioned.
 42 The evidence of a person who is not given an adequate opportunity to consult with a solicitor may be excluded.
 43

-74. You may receive a request from a suspect's solicitor for disclosure of information prior to the suspect's attendance at an interview under caution.
-There is no obligation on an investigator to disclose the whole of the evidence against a suspect prior to interview.
+74. There is no obligation on an investigator to disclose the whole of the evidence against a suspect prior to interview.
 44 You have a wide discretion in relation to disclosure of such information.
-When a request is made, it is appropriate to provide the suspect with some information so that the solicitor is in a position to usefully advise their client in relation to the interview under caution.
-45
+It is appropriate to provide the suspect with some information so that the solicitor is in a position to usefully advise their client in relation to the interview under caution.
+45 If you do not provide sufficient disclosure, the solicitor may advise their client to remain silent.

 76. You should not disclose, at this stage, copies of witness statements or the names of witnesses.
 If you refer to the contents of statements in the summary of facts you should say for example, "a number of witnesses saw that...".

 77. Sometimes you will receive a request from a defence solicitor for a written list of the questions that you intend to ask at the interview under caution.
 You should not agree to such a request, as it is highly unlikely that you will be able to provide an exhaustive list; you will wish to react to the answers given in interview by asking further questions.
-At the most, you should provide a list of the broad areas to be explored in the interview as already mentioned above.
+Y ou should provide a list of the broad areas to be explored in the interview as already mentioned above.

 78. You may find that a solicitor acting for a suspect asks you to interview their client under caution by letter (i.e. that you issue the suspect with the caution in writing and then set out in the letter the questions that are to be answered).
 The suspect will provide answers in a letter in reply.
 Written answers to questions put to a suspect in a letter (which must include a caution and a recommendation that the suspect seeks legal advice before replying) may be admissible in evidence 47.